A Brief Overview of Whiskey

 Bourbon whiskey is considered one of the world’s finest and most sought-after spirits.
 It is made from a combination of corn, barley, rye, and other grains and is aged in charred oak barrels for a minimum of two years.
 The aging process gives bourbon its unique flavor, color, and aroma; the longer it is aged, the smoother and more flavorful it becomes.

 Bourbon whiskey is also known for its strong ties to the American South and is considered a quintessential American drink.
-Many of the most famous bourbon distilleries are located in the state of Kentucky, and the production of bourbon is considered to be a cornerstone of the state’s economy.
+Many of the most famous bourbon distilleries are located in Kentucky, and the production of bourbon is considered a cornerstone of the state’s economy.

 The History of Canadian Whiskey